-Teenager Charged As Adult After Allegedly Killing 16-Year-Old At Denver Skate Park, Officials Say
+Teenager Sentenced After Killing 16-Year-Old At Denver Skate Park

-A teenager is under arrest and being charged as an adult in connection to the slaying of a 16-year-old boy at a skate park in Denver, authorities said.
+A teenager charged as an adult in connection with the slaying of a 16-year-old boy at a skate park in Denver has been sentenced.

-Owen Darian Ruiz, who is now 17 but 16 at the time of the incident, faces a slew of charges that include first-degree murder, destroying or tampering with physical evidence, and firearm charges, KDVR reported.
+Owen Darian Ruiz, who is now 18 but 16 at the time of the deadly incident, faced a slew of charges that included first-degree murder, destroying or tampering with physical evidence, and firearm charges, KDVR reported.

 Herrera-Lozano was rushed to an area hospital, but he died from his injuries days later.